 Now that we’ve covered all the basics, let me show you a good way to bake tofu for further use in different dishes.

-1. First, I’ve put my piece of tofu under a press for about 20 min (10 min will work in a hurry).
-This step is necessary to squeeze out excess liquid from the package, or otherwise the cooked tofu might come out rubbery.
-Wrap your tofu in a paper towel, and then put it between two chopping boards and apply something heavy on top (like a teapot or a book).
+To press your tofu, wrap it in a paper towel, put it between two cutting boards, and apply something heavy on top (like a teapot or a book).
 Alternatively, you can use a special tofu-pressing device like this gourmet tofu press from Amazon.

 2. Preheat the oven to 400° F while the tofu is being pressed.
 Line a baking sheet with parchment paper.
 If you don’t have parchment paper, and are ok with using a bit of oil, spray your cookie sheet lightly with cooking spray.